Updated May 19, 2019:

 Cycle 24 peaked in April, 2014 with 101 Sunspots, the weakest in a hundred years.
 There was only 1 day in 2014 with no Sunspots.
 2015 had 0 spotless days.
 2016 had 32 spotless days.
 2017 had 104 spotless days.

 At the end of 2018, there were 221 total spotless days, yielding a yearly percentage of 61%.
-The Sun produced a small group of Sunspots on the first day of 2019, and they rotated around the Western limb of the Sun.
-However, we now have had 14 days out of 21 with no Sunspots yielding a 2019 yearly percentage of 67%.
+The Sun produced a small group of Sunspots on the first day of 2019, and they rotated all the way around the Western limb of the Sun.
+All of February was spotless.
+We have now had 74 spotless days. yielding a 2019 yearly percentage of 54%.

 The minimum is still deepening; it has been predicted to “peak” some time in 2019-2020.
 But even with this minimum, there is still activity to be observed.
 There is still the frequent small prominence, flare or CME (Coronal Mass Ejection).
 And then there are the “holes” in the Sun’s atmosphere (coronal holes) that let stronger than normal streams of solar wind (charged particles), target the Earth’s atmosphere and produce those awesome auroras in the high latitudes.
 So if you have a solar telescope, keep watching, it’s not hopeless.